twowaits/SDE-Interview-Questions/SAP Labs/README.md

 ____
 <b name="coding">Coding round questions</b><br/>

-- Given an array of strings dates[], the task is to sort these dates in ascending order.Each date is of the form dd/mmm/yyyy where:
+- Given an array of strings dates[], the task is to sort these dates in ascending order.Each date is of the form dd/mm/yyyy.

 - Print pair of numbers from given array having minimum absolute value.
 <br>